We love because God first loved us.

 - Other health issue informational sessions

 We’re always looking for church members who have medical training and would be able to volunteer some of their time and training to take part in the BP check Sundays or other health-related programs.
-For more information, please call the church office at 248-651-9361 or email Karen Rider to get contact information for St. Paul’s Parish Nurse Debbie Branham.
+For more information, please call the office at 248-651-9361 to get contact information for St. Paul’s Parish Nurse Debbie Branham.

 Ministering in Visible and Invisible ways

 Stephen Ministry is our congregation’s one-to-one, lay caregiving ministry.
 If you, or someone you know, is facing life changes, loss, illness, or other difficulties, a Stephen Minister can provide confidential, caring, Christian support.
 When was the last time someone really listened to you?
 We’re talking about that undistracted, full attention kind of listening.
 That’s one of the ways Stephen Ministers care for others.
-To request a Stephen Minister, please contact the church office at 248-651-9361 or email Karen Rider.
+To request a Stephen Minister, please call the office at 248-651-9361.

 We are currently recruiting more Stephen Ministers here at St. Paul’s to care for those members who are making that long journey through the valley of a life crisis.
 Will you consider serving in this way?

 A training class is starting in the fall.
 We will be accepting applications for that training in May.
-If you are interested and would like more information or an application, please email Karen Rider at the church, 248-651-9361, or Sue Sonye (get her contact information from the church office).
+If you are interested and would like more information or an application, please call the office at 248-651-9361, or Sue Sonye (get her contact information from the church office).

 We care about you and your loved ones.
-Please call the church office at 248-651-9361 or email Karen if you have specific prayer requests for loved ones and friends.
+Please call the office at 248-651-9361 if you have specific prayer requests for loved ones and friends.
 Your request will be forwarded to our clergy.

 United Women in Faith Prayer Chain The UWF has a traditional telephone prayer chain and an email prayer chain.
 The email prayer chain quickly relays prayer concerns.
 Email your prayer requests to UWF@stpaulsrochester.org.
 For those who do not use email, prayer concerns can be given to the church office at 248-651-9361.
 Please specify that the prayer concern is for the UWF Prayer Chain.